 His first collection of poems, Sheltering Places (Blackstaff) was published in 1978.
-His second collection, The Lundys Letter (1985) published by The Gallery Press, was awarded the Macaulay Fellowship in Literature.
+His second collection, The Lundys Letter (1985), published by The Gallery Press, was awarded the Macaulay Fellowship in Literature.
 Other awards include Arts Council Bursaries for Poetry, the Hawthornden International Writers’ Fellowship, the Ledig-Rowholt International Writers’ Award and Moore Institute Fellowship.

 He has published various prose collections including The Proper Word (2007), Of War and War’s Alarms (2015), In Another World: Van Morrison and Belfast (2017) and The Wrong Country (2018).
-His other publications include The Night Fountain: Selected Early Poems of Salvatore Quasimodo (with Marco Sonzogni), the anthology, Earth Voices Whispering: Irish war poetry, 1914-1945 (both 2008) and The Cambridge Companion to Irish Poets (2018).
+His other publications include The Night Fountain: Selected Early Poems of Salvatore Quasimodo (with Marco Sonzogni), Earth Voices Whispering: Irish war poetry, 1914-1945 (both 2008),The Cambridge Companion to Irish Poets (2018).
+Ethna McCarthy Poems (with Eoin O’Brien, 2019) and a memoir, Looking Through You is forthcoming in 2020.
 He lives in Dun Laoghaire, County Dublin.

 The Last Peacock celebrates the lives of family and friends while viewing with a questioning and ironic eye the present-day world of conflict and crisis from his ‘eyrie’ in south County Dublin and from the River Lagan following his return to his native Belfast.